Halleys123/HACK_Winners/README.md

-# Corruption-Free Contracts: A Transparent Tender Management System
+# Corruption-Free Tenders: A Transparent Tender Bidding System

 > **Tagline:** _Powering a corruption-free and transparent government procurement system using blockchain._